SilbigerLab/Protocols/Probe_Calibration_Protocols/YSI2030_Calibration_SOP.md

     1. After this time, turn on the instrument and allow the DO readings to stabilize.
 Press teh Cal key.
 Highlight Dissolved Oxygen and press enter.
     1. After a moment 'Calibration successful' will display for a few seconds to indicate successful calibration, and then the instrument will return to the home screen.
     1. If unsuccessful, an error message will appear.
 See troubleshooting guide for solutions.
-  1. Cleaning and storage
+1. Cleaning and Storage
     1. Once finished using the probe, thoroughly rinse the entire probe head, especially the probe tips with DI water.
 Wipe off the probe base, careful not to touch the probe tips.
     1. Dampen the sponge inside the gray slip with DI water, then place the slip over the probe.
         1. The Dissolved Oxygen sensor must be in a humid environment at all times or the probe could be damaged.
         1. If you find the sponge to be dry after long storage, moisten the sponge with DI and leave the probe in the gray slip for at least 24 hours before attempting to calibrate DO.

 ***
-3. <a name="References"></a> **References**
+<a name="References"></a> **References**

   *  [YSI Pro2030 User Manual Guide](https://www.ysi.com/File%20Library/Documents/Manuals/605056-YSI-Pro2030-User-Manual-RevC.pdf)